YinHK-gameDev/unity-learn/scripting cheestsheet/input.md

 https://docs.unity3d.com/ScriptReference/Input-mousePosition.html

 ### `Input.GetTouch`
-Input.GetTouch returns Touch for a selected screen touch (for example, from a finger or stylus).
+**`Input.GetTouch`** returns Touch for a selected screen touch (for example, from a finger or stylus).
 Touch describes the screen touch.
 The index argument selects the screen touch.

+iOS and Android devices are capable of tracking multiple fingers touching the screen simultaneously.
+You can access data on the status of each finger touching screen during the last frame by using the `Input.touches` property array.

 https://docs.unity3d.com/ScriptReference/Input.GetTouch.html

 ### "Up", "Down" vs without "Down" or "Up"